NEONScience/NEON-Data-Skills/tutorials/lidar/create-canopy-height-model-in-R.md

 ---

-A common analysis using LiDAR data are to derive top of the canopy height values from the LiDAR data.
+A common analysis using lidar data are to derive top of the canopy height values from the lidar data.
 These values are often used to track changes in forest structure over time, to calculate biomass, and even leaf area index (LAI).
-Let's dive into the basics of working with raster formatted LiDAR data in R!
+Let's dive into the basics of working with raster formatted lidar data in R!

 <div id="ds-objectives" markdown="1">